Popular Gift Ideas for Eight-Year-Old Girls (2017–2018)

 Is a friendship bracelet kit a good present idea for an 8-year-old girl?

 #3: Rubber-band Loom

 Girls at eight are becoming artistic, and they can weave some pretty incredible rings, bracelets, and necklaces with a rubber-band loom.
 The rubber bands come in a bright assortment of colors.
 They can even weave the rubber bands with their fingers to make designs like fishbones.

 At a birthday party, we gave each girl a bag of rubber bands and the girls spent about one-hour making bracelets as a craft.
 The kids loved it.
 The only downside is these little rubber bands seem to be quite messy, but they are totally worth it because the kids love playing with them so much!

-Is a Rainbow Loom a good gift for an eight year old girl?
+Is a Rainbow Loom a good gift for an 8-year-old girl?

 #4: Make Your Own Book Kit